foundry-rs/starknet-foundry/docs/src/testing/using-cheatcodes.md

     let call_2_result = safe_dispatcher.increase_balance(100);
     assert!(call_2_result.is_ok());

-    // Call #3 should fail, as the prank cheatcode has been stopped let call_3_result = safe_dispatcher.increase_balance(100);
+    // Call #3 should fail, as the prank cheatcode has been canceled let call_3_result = safe_dispatcher.increase_balance(100);
     assert!(call_3_result.is_err());